helico-kalki/Kalki/README.md

 - 🫟 Brush Styles and Toggleable Anti-Aliasing
 - ✴️ Filter Preview
 - 🎨 HSL sliders in the Pick Color Menu
 - ⚖️ extra Color Balance Filter, add HSB to Combined Adjustments
+- 🥁 Snapping with Shift

 ## ♻ Changelog
 08/31/25 | 1.7 | Finally fixed the **Lasso Selection** tool and **Apply Filter to Selection** (not working for Combined Adjustments and Temp/Tint).
 Also minor **performance optimization** and **Zoom is centered** to the Cursor.
 The canvas is **not anti-aliased** making pixelart viable.